sujik18/llm-gate-exam-evaluation/README.md

     ```shell
     mlcr llm-evaluation
     ```
+    NOTE: if the script fails with an error like "Script not found", then please move both the scripts in ~/MLC/repos/mlcommons@mlperf-automations/automation/script/ and the run the command again.

 This one script will automatically download the required GATE question paper and answer key, parse them, and run the specified Gemini model on the questions and answers.

 ## Results